 Yuan Yuan (苑 苑)

-I am currently a postdoctoral researcher at Courant Institute of Mathematical Sciences, New York University, working with Prof. Carlos Fernandez-Granda and Prof. Laure Zanna, and as a member of Multiscale Machine Learning In Coupled Earth System Modeling (M²LInES).
+I am currently a postdoctoral researcher at Courant Institute of Mathematical Sciences, New York University, working with Prof. Laure Zanna and Prof. Carlos Fernandez-Granda, and Prof. Joan Bruna, and as a member of Multiscale Machine Learning In Coupled Earth System Modeling (M²LInES).

 Previously, I completed my PhD at FIBLAB, Department of Electronic Engineering, Tsinghua University, advised by Prof. Depeng Jin and Prof. Yong Li.
 I received my bachelor degree from the Department of Electronic Engineering, Tsinghua University in 2020.